 4. Accept the problem

 Namrata says, “When your husband finally reveals the root cause behind his anger, and let’s say the problem is related to you, have an open mind and try to understand everything from his point of view.
-This is not the time to get offended by what he’s saying and start an argument again.
+This is not the time to get offended by what he’s saying and start an argument again.”

 Maybe he doesn’t like a certain habit of yours and it rubs him the wrong way.
 This is where a lot of acceptance is needed.
-If you start quarreling again, then there’s no way to break that cycle.
-Try to understand what he’s saying and don’t get defensive about anything.
-Let him vent his heart out.
+Here are a few things you can do:

 Related Reading: 6 Reasons A Guy Ignores You After A Fight And 5 Things You Can Do